artem-nemudryi/artem-nemudryi.github.io/research/index.md

 {% capture text %}
 Bacteriophages, viruses that infect bacteria, outnumber their hosts tenfold.
 The fierce selective pressure from phage predation has driven bacteria to evolve a vast variety of defense mechanisms. **The molecular mechanisms for most of these immune systems remain unknown, and many more systems remain to be discovered.**

 Our recent work demonstrated a direct evolutionary link between tRNA-targeting antiviral effectors in bacteria and humans, highlighting the remarkable conservation of viral defense across domains of life.
-We found that homologs of human antiviral Schlafen tRNases protect bacteria from phage (Perez Taboada *et al.*, *Nature Microbiology*, *in press*).
+We found that homologs of human antiviral Schlafen tRNases protect bacteria from phage (Perez Taboada *et al.*, *Nature Microbiology*, 2026).

 Prokaryotic Schlafens (pSchlafen) act as tRNA-targeting anti-phage effectors that are fused to a variety of phage sensors.
 We aim to understand how diverse pSchlafen proteins sense phage infection and determine the molecular mechanisms of phage defense.